christopher1006/TryHackMe_Cyber_Advent_2020/Day 2/README.md

+You have been assigned an ID number for your audit of the system: `ODIzODI5MTNiYmYw` .
+Use this to gain access to the upload section of the site.

 1. What string of text needs adding to the URL to get access to the upload page?

 2. What type of file is accepted by the site?